MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-odbc-generic.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 PolyBase in SQL Server 2019 allows you to connect to ODBC -compatible data sources through the ODBC connector.

+This article provides some examples using an ODBC driver.
+Check with your ODBC provider for specific examples.

 ## Prerequisites